-Average rents for properties in Burnley are the lowest in the North West, figures reveal.
+Average rental properties in Burnley among lowest in North West

 But as new analysis reveals the increase in rental prices across England is outstripping wage rises, leading charities have called for urgent investment in affordable social housing.